jstraj/inmobisimple/README.md

 # inmobisimple

-A python wrapper for Inmobi Publisher Reporting API.
+An unofficial python wrapper for Inmobi Publisher Reporting API.
 The API documentation can be found at https://support.inmobi.com/monetize/reporting-api/.

 ## Getting Started